– Use of Rat & Mice poison new rules in the Republic (2019) –

 Since 2018 the EU Biocide Directive is compelling local governments to implement changes in the use of rodenticides.

-From March 2018, the main rodenticide changes are:
+From March 2018, the main rodenticide legislation changes are:

 Rat & Mice poisons for amateur-use